Existing home sales, median price edged up in November

 “2021 has been a very strong year,” said Lawrence Yun, the NAR’s chief economist.

-Yun attributed the market’s strength to an improving labor market, the stock market remaining near all-time highs, rising rents and expectations that mortgage rates will rise next year.

-Strong demand continues to push the cost of a home higher.
+The housing market has strengthened during the pandemic as many Americans transitioned to working at home, which put additional living space at a premium.
+The surge in demand has led to fierce competition and sharply higher prices.

 The national median home price jumped to $353,900 last month, a 13.9% increase from November last year, the NAR said.

-Homes also continue to sell within days of being put up for sale.
-Homes typically remained on the market 18 days before getting snapped up last month.
-In a market that’s more evenly balanced between buyers and sellers, homes typically remain on the market 45 days.
+The sharp increase is partly due to pricier homes making up a bigger share of all homes sold, Yun noted.

 At the end of November, the inventory of unsold homes stood at just 1.11 million homes for sale, down 9.8% from October and down 13% from a year ago.
 At the current sales pace, that amounts to a 2.1 months’ supply, the NAR said.